 A great way to get started to use prayers already compiled for use with prayer beads.
 Many of these prayers draw from Scripture, such as the Psalms, as well as the famous prayers and sayings of spiritual guides.
 In addition to the Prayer for the Journey that comes with the Labyrinth set of wearable prayer beads, the Journey Shop offers a collection of pocket-sized prayer cards.
 Find them here.
-You can also download a set of prayers for use with prayer beads on the resources page.
+You can also download a set of prayers for use with prayer beads here.

 As you learn the rhythm of prayer beads, you can also begin to craft your own prayers.
 Since you are the one offering the prayers, the prayers you use with your prayer beads are up to you.

 Sometimes you’ll prefer to use the words of others, such as verses from Scripture or quotes from revered seekers or your favorite songs, inviting the wisdom of those who have gone before you to infuse your practice.